microsoft/GLUECoS/README.md

 If you would like to make another submission, you can update the same PR with the new `results.zip` file and the action will run again.
 You DO NOT need to open a new PR each time.

 Please ensure that this is the exact structure of the zip file.
-The eval script will fail if there are any differences
+The eval script will fail if there are any differences in the names or the structure
 ```
 results.zip
     └── Results